 - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
 All staff received regular annual appraisals in the last year.
-Staff were supported to meet the requirements of professional revalidation where necessary. - Clinical staff were considered valued members of the practice team.
+Staff were supported to meet the requirements of professional revalidation where necessary.
+However, the governance arrangements for ensuring staff were up to date with health and safety and fire safety training was not always effective.
+The training matrix had not been updated to reflect which staff had received the training or were still required to do so.
+In addition, not all staff had been offered mental capacity act training. - Clinical staff were considered valued members of the practice team.
 They were given protected time for professional development and evaluation of their clinical work. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
 Staff felt they were treated equally. - There were positive relationships between staff and teams.